tylermmorton/torque/.www/docsite/content/docs/getting-started.md

 Welcome, and thank you for your interest in `torque`!

-> torque is a Golang powered backend-for-frontend and server-side rendering framework for building modern hypermedia driven applications.
+> torque is Go-powered framework designed to help you build modern hypermedia applications with server-side rendering and a strong backend.

 # Installation {#installation}